jagan-l/DRAM/docs/ecosystems.md

 Multiple organisms may also contribute different steps of the same biogeochemical transformation, so community-level interpretation should not assume that every pathway must occur within a single genome.

-Where available, metatranscriptomic, metabolomic, geochemical, and process-rate measurements can be integrated with DRAM2 predictions to determine whether predicted metabolic potential corresponds with active ecosystem processes.

 ---